equinor/api-strategy/docs/naming.md

 ## Context

-These guidlines and conventions are exactly that: guidelines, not rules.
+These guidelines and conventions are exactly that: guidelines, not rules.

 ## Guidelines